KShebek/cbe504/main.typ

 as expected from the definition of the equilibrium constant: $K_1 equiv k_1 \/k_(-1)$.
 Substituting in #conc("NOBr2") into #ref(<eq:rate_pre_eq>) yields
 $ r_"P " = 2 k_2  K_1 conc("NO") conc("Br2") conc("NO"). $
-Naturally, we can combine constants together via $k_"app" equiv k_2 K_1$ and arrive at
+Naturally, we can combine constants together via $k_"app" equiv k_2 K_1$ if desired and arrive at
 $ r_"P " = 2 k_"app" conc("NO")^2 conc("Br2"). $

 Importantly, it must be emphasized that the result would be very different if we instead invoked PSSH.